nzlosh/err-stackstorm/README.md

 to use SSE.
 The SSE configuration is complementry to the webhook method and both must be enabled for full chatops support between Stackstorm and Errbot.

+## Stackstorm Chatops pack configuration.

+StackStorm's chatop pack https://github.com/StackStorm/st2/tree/master/contrib/chatops is required to be installed and a notify rule file added to the pack.
+The notify rule must be placed in `/<stackstorm installation>/packs/chatops/rules`.
+The rule file `notify_errbot.yaml` can be found in this repository under `contrib/stackstorm-chatops`